 And although she says she doesn't keep track of exactly how many she makes, it's rumored that Sister Krzyzanowski makes upwards of 700 fruitcakes per year.

-"This year was a record year," she notes."I'm told we've never sent out this many fruitcakes ever before."
+"This year was a record year," she noted in 2015."I'm told we've never sent out this many fruitcakes ever before."

-For more information on the Mount Mary Fruitcakes – or to put in your order for fruitcake for 2016 – visit the Mount Mary Fruitcake Page.
+For more information on the Mount Mary Fruitcakes visit the official Mount Mary Fruitcake Page.

 Post a comment / write a review.